Aktuális sajtó tartalmak és illusztrációs fotók

 RM

 Boston, Massachusetts, USA.
 19th Mar, 2025.
+FILE Armstrong in 1979.
 Neil Armstrong's personally-owned 18K solid yellow gold Omega Speedmaster Professional chronograph an extraordinary commemorative timepiece created by Omega to celebrate NASA's historic Apollo 11 moon landing.
 Presented to Armstrong at a gala dinner held at the Hotel Warwick in Houston on November 25, 1969, this rare and historically significant watch is among Omega's first gold Speedmasters.
-Known as the 'Tribute to Astronauts' edition, only 26 were crafted and presented exclusively to NASA astronauts both living and deceased as personalized tribu-stock-photo
+Known as the 'Tribute to Astronauts' edition, only 26 were crafted and presented exclusively to NASA astronauts both living and deceas-stock-foto

 RM

 Boston, Massachusetts, USA.
 19th Mar, 2025.
-FILE Armstrong December 3, 1969 in Canada.
 Neil Armstrong's personally-owned 18K solid yellow gold Omega Speedmaster Professional chronograph an extraordinary commemorative timepiece created by Omega to celebrate NASA's historic Apollo 11 moon landing.
 Presented to Armstrong at a gala dinner held at the Hotel Warwick in Houston on November 25, 1969, this rare and historically significant watch is among Omega's first gold Speedmasters.
-Known as the 'Tribute to Astronauts' edition, only 26 were crafted and presented exclusively to NASA astronauts bot-stock-photo
+Known as the 'Tribute to Astronauts' edition, only 26 were crafted and presented exclusively to NASA astronauts both living and deceased as personalized tribu-stock-foto

 RM

-WASHINGTON DC, United States — The 1969 STP Hawk No. 2, displayed at the National Air and Space Museum's Nation of Speed exhibit, carried Mario Andretti to victory in the 1969 Indianapolis 500.
-Originally a backup car, this racer set a 500-mile record with an average speed of 157 mph and marked Andy Granatelli's first Indy 500 victory after 23 years of attempts.-stock-photo
+WASHINGTON DC — The 1969 STP Hawk No. 2, displayed at the National Air and Space Museum's Nation of Speed exhibit, carried Mario Andretti to victory in the 1969 Indianapolis 500.
+Originally a backup car, this racer set a 500-mile record with an average speed of 157 mph and marked Andy Granatelli's first Indy 500 victory after 23 years of attempts.-stock-foto

 RM